MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

    ![klist results after passing the generated ticket](media/playbook-dominance-golden_klist.png)

-4. Execute the following Pass-the-Ticket command to use it against the DC:
+5. Acting as an attacker, execute the following Pass-the-Ticket command to use it against the DC:

    ``` cmd
    dir \\ContosoDC\c$